 As mentioned in the introduction, most people accept proper sleep is part of a healthy lifestyle.
-It’s natural and logical, and difficult to argue with.
-But particularly leading the busy lives the 21st century demands of us, many of us don’t really do anything about the knowledge.
+It’s natural, and difficult to argue with.
+But particularly leading the busy lives the 21st-century demands of us, many of us do nothing to arm ourselves with that knowledge.

 • • •

 Author Bio: Joe Lindsey is a freelance writer.
 A majority of his writing concerns exercise, general wellness, and lifestyle.

 √ If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.